divnix/nosys/README.md

 # Systems

-The system input can be a remote flake with a `systems` output or a path to a nix file defining the plain list of systems.
+The systems can be a Nix list of systems or a path to a nix file with one.
+This means if you wish, you can even point to the file as a flake input, so that downstream can modify the systems with `follows`.

 `nosys` will use its own defaults if no flake input named `systems` exist.
 You can also simply override systems as a list: